 - Growth in self knowledge – by bringing to the surface abiding tendencies/dispositions of heart

-- Discernment – the art and gift of recognizing the movement of God in a person’s life
+- Discernment – the art and gift of recognising the movement of God in a person’s life

 - Invitation – to respond to God’s movement in ways that are healing, just and reconciling for all creation.

 Spiritual direction is an open-ended process that seeks to call forth a person’s own inner wisdom in order to be attentive to the spiritual journey.
-This is a life long process.
+This can be a life long process.

 Listen to your life.
 See it for the fathomless mystery that it is…